uniport/uniport-gateway/docs/src/main/mkdocs/content/03-configuration-deployment/index.md

     `<logger name="com.inventage" level="DEBUG"/>`

-Analogous to the Portal-Gateway configuration, there is a default Logback configuration under `/etc/portal-gateway/logback.xml`.
+Analogous to the Uniport-Gateway configuration, there is a default Logback configuration under `/etc/uniport-gateway/logback.xml`.
 To use an extended `logback.xml` file, it is recommended to overwrite the default configuration.
 Alternatively, an additional file can be created, and the `PORTAL_GATEWAY_LOGGING_CONFIG` environment variable can be set to its path.

 ---